waveform-computing/compoundpi/docs/quickstart.rst

     $ sudo service cpid restart

 Ideally, you want all your Pi servers to sync with the NTP time server you set up on your client.
-Edit the :file:`/etc/ntp.conf` file and repalce the :samp:`server` lines with the IP address of your client (ideally you should configure your router to give your client a fixed address)::
+Edit the :file:`/etc/ntp.conf` file and replace the ``server`` lines with the IP address of your client (ideally you should configure your router to give your client a fixed address)::

     ...